PxTools/pxtools.github.io/docs/PxWebApi/documentation/user-guide.md

 	</style>
 ```

-**Other news**
-More metadata in JSON-stat 2, such as footnotes.
-Also applies to API v1

-There is also a new format for using http POST.
-Its also good to know that it seems like the  GET URL is not case sensitive.

 **Known limitations**
 **Static URLs**
 URLs generated in Statbank are static and do not automatically include future figures.
 It is necessary to edit it manually to get updated figures.
 Use e.g. filter from() or top().
 In version 1 it was possible to "select all" by eliminating the time variable.
 This is not possible in v2.

 ## Response codes

 Possible error codes if the query does not return a response:

 - 400 – “Bad request” - errors in syntax of the query.
 - 403 – Blocking when querying for large data sets.
 The API limit is 800,000 cells.
 - 404 – Resource not found.
 May be due to a misspelled URL or URL exceeding the limit of approximately 2100 characters.
 - 429 – Too many queries within a minute.
 The limit is 30 queries within 60 seconds.
 Run large queries in sequence.
 Get the result of the first, before you run the next.